 13 – Frank Lloyd Wright, inspired in his work by Japanese design, decorated the house with 24 Japanese prints.
 “I remember when I first met the Japanese prints.
 That art had a great influence on my feeling and thinking… I began to see nature in a totally different way,” Wright stated.

-14 – When the landscape is complete, visitors will be able to see the direct reflection of colors, shapes, and natural elements that were taken from the gardens and applied to the interior of the house, informing the design decisions throughout the complex.
+14 – When the recently completed landscaping is fully grown and in bloom, visitors will be able to see the direct reflection of colors, shapes, and natural elements that were taken from the gardens and applied to the interior of the house, informing the design decisions throughout the complex.